dontkme/EAHelitron/README.md

 ## History

+(EAHelitron) v1.5400 2022/05/27 New default hairpin-left-sequence pattern (allow 2 [AT] in 5 [GC]).
+The default results for *A. thalina* increased from 665 to 708, and the false positive rate increased slightly from 5.91% to 6.47%.

-(EAHelitron)v1.5300 2021/06/25 Add a feature.
+(EAHelitron) v1.5300 2021/06/25 Add a feature.
 User TC pattern and hairpin left sequence pattern options.

-(EAHelitron)v1.5200 2020/09/25 Use a new regular expression, which is based on BioPerl, to get chromosome names, in order to adapt to more cases.
+(EAHelitron) v1.5200 2020/09/25 Use a new regular expression, which is based on BioPerl, to get chromosome names, in order to adapt to more cases.
 Thanks to [Darcy Jones](https://github.com/darcyabjones)'s advice.

-(EAHelitron)v1.5100 2019/06/10 Add a feature.
+(EAHelitron) v1.5100 2019/06/10 Add a feature.
 Output a BED of 3’-ends.  (*.bed)

-(EAHelitron)v1.5000 2019/03/08 Add a feature.
+(EAHelitron) v1.5000 2019/03/08 Add a feature.
 Output a summary of genome sequences length, Helitron counts and Helitron Densities. (*.len.txt)

-(EAHelitron)v1.4000 2018/08/31 Add CTAGT fuzzy level [0-5] option.
+(EAHelitron) v1.4000 2018/08/31 Add CTAGT fuzzy level [0-5] option.

-(EAHelitron)v1.3100 2017/09/19 Add snp switch.
+(EAHelitron) v1.3100 2017/09/19 Add snp switch.

 (EAHelitron)v1.3000 2017/08/29 Add a feature for downstream sequences.

 ...

-(EAHelitron)v1.0000 2016/09/22 first version upload to GitHub.
+(EAHelitron) v1.0000 2016/09/22 first version upload to GitHub.

 ## Citation